ktomanelli/Technicode.io/src/posts/2020-10-18-converting-a-wordpress-export-to-markdown/index.md

 So where do I go?

 I could build my own WordPress-esque backend rails app where everything is stored in a database and and served to the frontend but honestly that sounds kinda overkill.
 I want my blog to be simple, lean, and lightweight.
 And with that in mind, I think I want to drop the backend/database idea.
-If I can just get my blog posts converted to markdown, I can just keep them in a folder and then use something like Gatsby to pulln and display each post.
+If I can just get my blog posts converted to markdown, I can just keep them in a folder and then use something like Gatsby to pull in and display each post.
 On top of this, I'd be able to host out of Github Pages.

 The only downside I can see to this system would be having to write every new blog post in markdown, which wouldn't be too bad, but maybe I can make some simple editor to make it easier if it turns out to be too much of a pain.